Updated: December 14, 2020

 If you have any questions please contact Human Resources: Jenell Wild, email@example.com; or Jan Cope, firstname.lastname@example.org

-To help mitigate the transmission of COVID-19 and to support a community of care, it is required that all students wear masks or other face coverings.
+To help mitigate the transmission of COVID-19 and to support a community of care, it is required everyone on our campuses wears masks or other face coverings.
 The masks/face coverings must cover both nose and mouth, and be worn for the duration of class, inside all college buildings, and outside whenever you are or are likely to come within 6 feet of another person.

 Aims is excited to expand the way we offer courses to students.
-Consistent with current guidance provided by public health officials, Aims Community College will be structuring our fall courses to allow for social distancing by offering courses in Online, Remote, Blended and some in-person formats for the Fall 2020 semester.
-View the updated fall schedule.
+Consistent with current guidance provided by public health officials, Aims has moved many courses to online and remote delivery, and has structured courses to allow for social distancing in the classroom.

 The outbreak of COVID-19 may be stressful for people in our community.
 There are many unknowns which can make people feel unsettled.
 Many people have different ways of coping, different resources available, and different levels of capacity for handling stress.
 This is a time when it is even more important than usual to be kind and understanding with each other and with ourselves.